 Sense into and embody this moment.
 Let this moment become part of who you are, because this moment will pass, but your experience of it doesn’t have to.
 Breathe it in and take it with you.
 Your body can remember.
 THIS is what gratitude is all about.
 THIS is mindfulness at it’s best.
 THIS is what I pray you and your clients find this holiday season.

 I use variations of this skill on a daily basis to help me connect to my body, the moment, and to others.
 This card is part of the NL Skill Cards and is available as an instant download (or the physical cards can be mailed to your home).
+The NL Skill Cards are also part of the Essential Connection Kit.
 I hope you find these cards helpful both personally and professionally!

 Read here to learn about the research Dr. Robert Emmons has done on gratitude: https://greatergood.berkeley.edu/article/item/why_gratitude_is_good